fusionlanguage/fut/doc/reference.md

 A public constructor is also required to enable object creation outside Fusion.

 Constructors in Fusion _never_ take arguments.
-This promotes reuse of existing objects instead of creating a bunch of single-use objects.
+This promotes reuse of existing objects instead of allocating a lot of single-use objects.
 If you need to initialize the object with some outside data, create a method such as `Init`.